HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 ### Create Entitlement for Patient

 This operation is used to create a patient's entitlement to some form of subsidised healthcare.
-Current functionality is limited to creating a Community Services Card entitlement.

-**Scenarios**
+This operation is used to create an entitlement for:
+* Community services card (CSC)
+* Pharmaceutical subsidy cards (PSC)

+**Scenarios for use**
+* CSC
-1. A person presents with a community services card, however the card is not returned when searching for the patients entitlements.
+  * A person presents with a community services card, however the card is not returned when searching for the patients entitlements (Note: Most CSC entitlements are automatically created when CSC details are recieved from work and income (Ministry of Social Development).
-2. A dependent child of a community services card holder presents, and a community services card is not returned when searching for the patients entitlements.
+  * A dependent child of a community services card holder presents and a community services card is not returned when searching for the persons entitlements.

+* PSC
+  * A family unit is eligible to recieve a pharmaceutical subsidy card.

 <div>
 {% include create-entitlement.svg %}